 You want space to create

 You’re highly motivated and want to develop your unique style.
 We’ll encourage you to work independently whilst being on hand to offer support.
 At Herts, you’ll join an inspirational and collaborative community.
 You’ll have the technical facilities to explore your creativity.
 Our studios have everything you need.
-You’ll have access to female and male mannequins, cutting tables, sewing machines and metres upon metres of fabric.
-You’ll use Computer Aided Design to visualise and test your ideas.
+You’ll have access to mannequins, sewing machines, cutting tables, and metres upon metres of fabric and accessories.
+You’ll use Computer Aided Design to visualise and test your ideas in 2D and 3D.
 You’ll benefit from our expertise and experience.
 We’re passionate about fashion.
 We’re dedicated to your success.
-You know you can thrive in the right environment... so, do we.
+You know you can thrive in the right environment.
+So, do we.
 You can succeed at Herts.

 Build your reputation.
 Kick-start your brand

-You’ll benefit from our team of talented technicians, industry experts and guest speakers.
+You’ll benefit from our team of talented academics, technicians, industry experts and guest speakers.
 We collaborate with leading brands, designers and organisations.
 Ellesse, JORDANLUCA, and leading entrepreneurs like the founder of All Saints, to name but a few.
-You’ll gain access to global competitions, inspirational workshops, seminars and talks, work placements and employment.
-You’ll work on live industry projects.
-There’s even the chance to win sponsorship: we’re a member of the British Fashion Colleges Council, which means you can compete in prestigious competitions.
-In your final year, you could exhibit your work to industry leaders at Graduate Fashion Week.
-Could you become a finalist or win an internationally recognised award?
+You’ll gain access to global competitions, inspirational workshops, seminars and talks, work placements and employment, and live industry projects.
+There’s even the chance to win sponsorship: we’re a member of the British Fashion Colleges Council, meaning you can compete in prestigious competitions.
+In your final year, you’ll have the chance to exhibit your work to industry leaders at Graduate Fashion Week.
+Could you become a GFW finalist or win one of their globally recognised awards?
 Some of our graduates already have.
 Our Alumni achieve top awards in the University of Hertfordshire’s Flare Ignite competition and secure funding, mentoring and recognition for their exciting business ideas.
 With all this opportunity to be seen by the right people, you’ll have everything you need to launch a meaningful career in fashion.

 What's the course about?